TF-IDF is something we've been hearing about for quite a while. Google has long been using it for information retrieval alongside other metrics.

 - Run TF-IDF keyword research.

 If you need to create brand-new content, then TF-IDF should go hand in hand with your keyword research.
 Why?
-While you can find millions of keyword ideas with different keyword research tools, competitive TF-IDF analysis reveals terms semantically related to your keywords.
+While you can find millions of keyword ideas with different keyword research tools (here's our keyword research guide), competitive TF-IDF analysis reveals terms semantically related to your keywords.
 The top ranking pages are not necessarily rank for them, but these terms are needed to cover search intent that is growing so important in the age of semantic search.

 Rank Tracker has the Competition TF-IDF Explorer tool that uncovers competitors' most meaningful keywords on the basis of TF-IDF content analysis.